 Have patience (you guys).

-If we want to include Reflexive, Direct Object or Indirect Object Pronouns such as “me, te, lo, la, los, las, nos, os, se…” with a command, we must place them attached at the end of the affirmative command forms.
+If we want to include Reflexive, Direct Object or Indirect Object Pronouns such as “me, te, lo, la, los, las, nos, os, se…”, we must place them attached at the end of the verb that expresses the affirmative command:

 Put it here.

 Call us soon (you guys).